Documentation Index

 "top_k": 5,

-"types": ["episodic", "semantic"]
+"types": ["episodic", "semantic"],

 }'

 Expected Output:You should see a JSON response containing episodic_memory and semantic_memory results that match your query.
+Delete Memories

-To clean up, you can use the POST /api/v2/memories/delete endpoint to remove memories matching a specific filter.Command:
+To clean up, you can use the POST /api/v2/memories/episodic/delete endpoint to remove specific chronological events or message logs.Command:curl -X POST "[http://127.0.0.1:8080/api/v2/memories/episodic/delete](http://127.0.0.1:8080/api/v2/memories/episodic/delete)" \

 -H "Content-Type: application/json" \